Preston weather forecast: This is when it’s going to rain in Preston today

 What will the weather be like this evening and tonight in Preston?

-The rain is then set to return again at 9pm continuing well into the night.
-Temperatures will be around 15C, beginning to dip at around 11pm.
+Rain is set to return at around 5pm and then at intervals from 8pm into the late evening.
+Temperatures will still be around 13/14C before they then begin to cool after 9pm.

 What will the weather be like tomorrow in Preston?